About this session

 What role has Hillsborough Castle played in the modern political history of Northern Ireland?

-• Learn that Hillsborough Castle has been linked to the politics of the time since it was first built.
+• Learn that Hillsborough Castle has been linked to the politics of the time since it was first built in the Georgian period.

-• Learn which agreements have been signed and negotiated here an explore the spaces where these talks took place.
+• Learn which agreements have been signed and negotiated here and explore the spaces where these talks took place.

 • Explore the principles and implementation of the Good Friday Agreement and the changes made to it by subsequent agreements.